 If you are studying weather, have students look outside to observe the weather each day.
 Have students describe the daily weather using pictures and weather vocabulary.
 Use a classroom computer or an interactive whiteboard to chart the weather for one week or even a month.

-Another fun way to have students write and create to identify similarities and differences is through the creation of an If...But Report.
+Once your students have developed as writers, have them identify similarities and differences through the creation of an If...But Report.
 For example, students can compare different types of animals or weather by writing sentences that begin with “If I were” to describe the first object, followed by “But I would not” to describe the second topic.

 If your students grow bean plants to learn about the life cycle of a plant and the requirements for plant growth, ask them to keep a science journal with text and pictures.
 After they record their observations, create a printed journal or online life cycle site.
 Consider having individual students capture their observations at a seed center in your classroom and combine their reflections to create a class journal.